Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 //Resultimages

 The open ports are:
-21/tcp open ftp
+- 21/tcp open ftp
-22/tcp open ssh
+- 22/tcp open ssh
-80/tcp open http
+- 80/tcp open http

+The CTF Challenge consists of three topics with questions regarding each topic.
+The topics are:
+-Enumarate
+-Hash-cracking and brute force
+-Capture the flag

 **Enumarate**